 - First Call Resolution Rate: The percentage of calls where agents fix the caller’s issue on the first try.
 (Your agents must register interactions in a CRM to track this data)

 End Communication Silos with CRM + Call Center Software

 Without VoIP, your business’ support and sales calls don’t happen over the internet.
 It can be hard to integrate this data with your existing CRM.

 As a result, voice is often the support channel that gets left out.
 Other teams or team members don’t know about previous customer interactions.

 The separation of channels is a significant customer support issue.
 Experts call this “siloed communication.”

 The right call center software eliminates “communications silos” with a built-in CRM.

-That’s what Nextiva’s Business Communication suite puts on the table.
+That’s what Nextiva’s unified customer service platform puts on the table.
 It offers true omnichannel support with voice, text messages, and helpdesk tools in the same dashboard.

 You get the best of both worlds with advanced call routing and CRM data handling features.
 Use a single interface to manage your customers.
 And starting at $20/month per user, it’s often cheaper than a CRM alone.